dchiquito/girder-4-pyppeteer-test/docs/setup.md

 ## Writing your first test
 Pyppeteer tests are exactly the same as normal pytest tests, just with some extra bells and whistles.

-Here's a simple example of a test for the Kitware homepage:
+To demonstrate the basics, here's a simple example of a test that visits the Kitware homepage and inspects the contents:

 ```python
 import pytest